Kaif10/Emotion_Detection_in_Tweets/README.md

 <br/>

 ### Why Bi-Directional LSTMs?
-Because they solve  a very common problem of vanishing gradients in neural nets and also the are termed as 'Memory Networks' that can remember the far behind and ahead of whats in the sequence and so I consider it as the best architecture for text classification.
+Because they solve  a very common problem of vanishing gradients in neural nets and also the are termed as 'Memory Networks' that can remember the far behind and future context of whats in the sequence (Hence the term "Bi-directional"), so I consider it as the best architecture for text classification.

 extra file: In this project I have also included a file where I have scraped tweets using Beautiful Soup.

 <br/>
 <br/>